 Federal government agencies tend to use the best value procurement process as the preferred proposal evaluation criteria.
 Although known to many government contractors, many still fall prey to the government’s evaluation process.

-What is the FAR best value procurement definition?
+What is best value procurement definition?

 This concept is usually regulated under FAR 15.
 The FAR best value procurement process is used to choose the best government bid that is most advantageous to the agency.
 This process allows the agency first to compare each proposal to the solicitation requirements.